-, partly for the building itself and partly for its location and journey to arrive there; non were a disappointment.
-From the mini-bus stop the walk up to the church was a sheer trek of about an hour, we took a direct route which in places needed using the trees to haul us up steep sections.
-Non the less we arrived at the spectacular site, overlooked by snow covered mountains and overlooking the town far below.
+partly for the building itself, partly for its location and also for the journey to arrive there; non were a disappointment.
+From the mini-bus stop in Stepantsminda the walk up to the church was a trek of about an hour, we took a direct route, which in places needed using the trees to grab onto and haul us up steep sections.
+Non the less we arrived at the spectacular site, overlooked by snow-covered mountains and overlooking the town far below.

 The church seemed to be a place of pilgrimage and it was packed with visitors.
 Having struggled up, we took the easier track down for fear of tumbling down the slope.
-And so, after a poor meal, we returned home to Tbilisi after an exhilarating day.
+And so, after a poor meal in what appeared the town’s best restaurant, we returned home to Tbilisi.